 Our premium-quality compost is even better than homemade.
 We begin with the right combination of raw materials—leaves, poultry litter, and water.
 At any given time, we have several windrows of compost in various stages of decomposition.
 We like to say we’re “in the microbe management business.”
 Here’s how the process works:

-Panorama Paydirt is a member of the US Composting Council and our compost has been approved in past years for organic gardening by Pennsylvania Certified Organic.
+Panorama Paydirt is a member of the US Composting Council and our compost is OMRI listed.
 For more information about composting, visit the Virginia Cooperative Extension Service or US Composting Council.

 Photos by Jack Looney